vsco/dcdr/README.md

 ### IsAvailableForId

-This method works exactly as `IsAvailable` except that it is used for enabling features for only a fraction of requests.
-Both the `feature` string and `id` are hashed together using `hash/crc32` to create an integer that is used with the `float64` value of a `percentile` feature to determine the enabled state.
-The code for this functionality can be found [here](https://github.com/vsco/dcdr/blob/master/client/client.go#L223).
+This method is used when a feature needs to be rolled out to only a percentage of requests.
+Functionally `IsAvailableForId` works exactly as `IsAvailable` with the exception of its `id` argument.
+Both the `feature` and `id` arguments are joined to generate a `uint64` using `hash/crc32`.
+Which when combined with the `float64` value of `feature` can compute into what percentile a given request falls.

+See the [`Client#withinPercentile`](https://github.com/vsco/dcdr/blob/master/client/client.go#L224) method for more details.

 #### Using percentiles